-Investments in subsidiaries are accounted for at cost less accumulated impairment losses (where applicable) in the separate financial statements.
+Investments in subsidiaries are accounted for at cost less accumulated impairment losses (where applicable) in the 2.4 Material accounting policy information (continued) | (a) Basis of consolidation (continued)

+separate financial statements.
 The carrying amounts of these investments are reviewed annually for impairment indicators and, where an indicator of impairment exists, are impaired to the higher of the investment's fair value less costs to sell or value in use.